Soccer-Deadly Haaland strikes twice to give Man City win at West Ham | Sports-Games

 Soccer-Deadly Haaland strikes twice to give Man City win at West Ham

-New Manchester City signing Erling Haaland marked a fine Premier League debut by scoring in each half as the champions began their title defence with a clinical 2-0 victory over West Ham United at the London Stadium on Sunday.
-Haaland converted a penalty after 36 minutes and wrapped up the points with a composed finish in the second period to cap an impressive display, with his father and former City player Alfie celebrating in the stands.
+Manager David Moyes brought on Said Benrahma and new signing Gianluca Scamacca just before the hour mark in an attempt to change West Ham's fortunes but Haaland doubled City's lead minutes after and the visitors comfortably saw out the win.
+City have a new look to them this season after the departure of four first team players but there has been no disruption to Guardiola's passing machine, with the club aiming to win a third straight league title.

-New Manchester City signing Erling Haaland marked a fine Premier League debut by scoring in each half as the champions began their title defence with a clinical 2-0 victory over West Ham United at the London Stadium on Sunday.
+New Manchester City signing Erling Haaland marked a fine Premier League debut by scoring in each half as the champions began their title defence by strolling to a 2-0 victory over West Ham United at the London Stadium on Sunday.

 Haaland converted a penalty after 36 minutes and wrapped up the points with a composed finish in the second period to cap an impressive display, with his father and former City player Alfie celebrating in the stands.
 "It's nice that he saw both goals as it is a big moment for me as a debutant in this competition," the 22-year-old Haaland said.
 "Also now it is almost 30 minutes since I scored the last goal so I have to keep going."